jeromede/rtc.pa/README.md

 - Suggested name: `Original modification date`, ID: `rtc.pa.modified`, Type: `Timestamp`
 - Suggested name: `Original modifier`, ID: `rtc.pa.modifier`, Type: `Contributor`

-Another custom attribute will be used to help remember the previous ID (the one from the source PA) for each work item:
+Another custom attribute will be used (if it exists) to help remember the previous ID (the one from the source PA) for each work item:

 - Suggested name: `Original ID`, ID: `rtc.pa.id`, Type: `Integer`

+Yes another custom attribute will be used (if it exists) to show in the history who the resolver was, in case the change is a work item resolution.

+- Suggested name: `Original resolver`, ID: `rtc.pa.resolver`, Type: `Contributor`

-## Migration tool behavior
+## Migration specific custom attributes

-If any of these custom attributes (`rtc.pa.modified`, `rtc.pa.modifier`, `rtc.pa.id`) exist in the target PA, they will be used and their value set in the work item histories to reflect what took place when and by whom in the source PA.
+If any of these custom attributes (`rtc.pa.modified`, `rtc.pa.modifier`, `rtc.pa.id`, `rtc.pa.resolver`) exist in the target PA, they will be used and their value set in the work item histories to reflect what took place when and by whom in the source PA.
 The value of `rtc.pa.id` could also be displayed in the work item forms.

+## More on old work item IDs

+The following behaviors can be changed in `rtc.pa.write.text.Transposition`.

+### Work item summary

+The work item summary will be prefixed by the original work item ID between accolades:

+> ga bu zo meu

+becomes

+> {12345} ga bu zo meu

+, where 12345 is the ID of the same work item in the source repository.

+### Descriptions and comments

-Furthermore, the way automatic hyperlinks are transposed is by the following algorithm.
+Furthermore, "automatic hyperlinks" are transposed, using the following algorithm.
 In each description and comment, text like:

 > ga bu 12345 zo meu

-where "12345" is the ID of the work item in the source PA, will be modified to become:
+, where "12345" is the ID of the work item in the source PA, will be modified to become:

 > ga bu 678 {12345} zo meu

-where "678" is the corresponding work item ID in the target PA.
+, where "678" is the corresponding work item ID in the target PA.

-This can be changed in `rtc.pa.write.text.Transposition`

 # Special